Physical silver bars continue to drain from COMEX and London warehouse stockpiles. Lower spot prices are contributing to this.

 Futures market speculators are also not too quick on the uptake -- generally speaking.
 Bullion bankers have a long history of total domination against them in futures trading.

 Normally it is bankers and commercial hedgers who are short and specs who are long.
-The current positioning may be backward, but you can expect the winners will be the same people – those classified as the large commercial traders.
+The current positioning may be backward, but you can expect the winners will be the same people – those classified as large commercial traders.

 Commercial traders tend to position themselves correctly ahead of the next trend – and right now they are positioned for the silver market to turn up.